 The National Institutes of Health (NIH) has performed a variety of acoustic neuroma and acoustic neuroma facial paralysis studies, and some of their study findings include:

-- Acoustic neuromas comprise roughly 6 percent of all intracranial tumors, 30 percent of brainstem tumors and 85 percent of tumors in the cerebellopontine angle (CPA) region of the brain.
+- Acoustic neuromas comprise roughly 6% of all intracranial tumors, 30% of brainstem tumors, and 85% of tumors in the cerebellopontine angle (CPA) region of the brain.

-- 10 percent of acoustic neuromas are meningiomas (non-cancerous tumors that surround the brain and spinal cord).
+- 10% of acoustic neuromas are meningiomas (noncancerous tumors that surround the brain and spinal cord).

 - Only about one out of every 100,000 acoustic neuromas are diagnosed annually in the United States.